MySmile/mysmile/docs/source/REST API/Resources/Content.rst

 .. rubric:: Footnotes

 .. [#f1]  For other HTTP methods API response will returned error with 405 code.
-For more information see :ref:`Errors`  section.
+For more information please see :ref:`Errors`  section.